cordphelps/transect/README.md

 ## how different are several multi-species transect samples? with some imaginary ecological data :
-- demonstrate rank order correlations in two dimensions
+- demonstrate rank order correlations in two dimensions (dissimilarity plots)
 - experiment with stressplot()
 - build typical NMDS (non-metric multi-dimensional scaling) graphics to demo clustering by factor
 - demo a distribution plot for multiple datasets

 ---